TheThinkingHome/Automations/blueprints/automation/sensor_watchdog.md

 ## Where This Fits

 The closest hand-rolled alternative is a one-off `Unavailable - <device>` automation written separately for each flaky device.
-That works for the offline case and is straightforward to write, but it misses freezes (the entity is technically still reporting, just stuck) and it duplicates the same hundred lines of YAML once per device.
+That works for the offline case and is straightforward to write, but it misses freezes (the entity is technically still reporting, just frozen at the last value) and it duplicates the same hundred lines of YAML once per device.
 Three flaky FP2s mean three near-identical automations to maintain.
 Move the same logic into a blueprint and the YAML lives once, with one instance per device.

 Polling-based watchdogs (a `time_pattern` that fires every five minutes and checks freshness in a template condition) catch the freeze case but at the cost of running an automation every five minutes forever, on every Home Assistant install, regardless of whether anything is wrong.
 The event-driven design here only does work when an actual report comes in or an actual timer expires.